mysociety/fixmystreet/training/admins.md

 ## Editing reports

-Remember, to edit a report, normaly you click on **Reports** and then find the report you want by searching, and then clicking on **Edit** in list of results.
+Remember, to edit a report, normally you click on **Reports** and then find the report you want by searching, and then clicking on **Edit** in list of results.